mMerlin/fritzing-lint/index.md

 ## <a name="link_extract_fz">⚓</a> extract_fz

-?incomplete? code to extract .fz (and other) from a .fzz file -- to be able to manipulate the content using xml tools
+?incomplete? code to extract .fz (and other content) from a .fzz file -- to be able to manipulate the content using xml tools

 ## <a name="link_parse_fzp">⚓</a> parse_fzp